zhbanton/wdi_2_ruby_lab_rspec_songs/README.md

 # SpecTunes

-Using test-driven development with RSpec, create the following classes:
+Using pair test-driven development with RSpec, create the following classes:

 ### `Track`